Their Contribution to the Sciences of Geology and Palaeontology

 Karl Mayer-Eymar never married.
 His death certificate states that he died in Zurich on 25th February 1907 at 7 pm at Kantonsspital (now University Hospital) from arteriosclerosis, hardening of the arteries, a typical disease of old age.
-He was buried at the Sihlfeld cemetary, plot C 2358.
+He was buried at the Sihlfeld cemetery, plot C 2358.
 In Zurich, after 20 to 25 years, the plants and the paths between the graves are cleared and turfed.
-It is not known what happened to the gravestone as it is offered to relatives or disposed of by the cemetery.
+It is not know what happened to the gravestone as it is offered to relatives or disposed of by the cemetery.
 However, the grave is not disturbed and so Karl Mayer-Eymar’s remains still rest at the same spot.

 Plan of Sihlfeld Cemetery and how it is today

 Mayer-Eymar’s death certificate states that he appointed Albert Heim, also a noted Swiss geologist, to be executor of his will.
 Albert Heim also studied at Zurich Polytechnic from 1867 to 1869 and became a professor there in 1872.
 It must have been a lifelong friendship for him to name Heim as his executor.
 Regrettably Mayer-Eymar’s will did not survive.
 It would normally have been deposited at the state archives of Zurich Canton but there is no record of it there.

 Karl Mayer-Eymar’s Death Certificate.